Chart Color Schemes

 Infrastructure

-West Beach has emerging levels of nearby infrastructure activity, ranking in the 28thth percentile nationally
+West Beach has limited levels of nearby infrastructure activity, ranking in the 4thth percentile nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified three projects that may affect this region.
-Notable projects include Adelaide Airport Industrial Development, West Beach Surf Life Saving Club Rebuild, Apex Park Stage 2 Redevelopment, and River Torrens to Darlington (T2D) Project.
-The following list details those most relevant.
+AreaSearch has identified three projects expected to influence the region: Adelaide Airport Industrial Development, West Beach Surf Life Saving Club Rebuild, Apex Park Stage 2 Redevelopment, and River Torrens to Darlington (T2D) Project.

 Professional plan users can use the search below to filter and access additional projects.